Calvin-LL/Reorderable/README.md

 ##### Section Headers and Footers or Multiple Lists

 The `from.index` and `to.index` in `onMove` are the indices of the items in the `LazyHorizontalGrid`.
-If you have section headers and footers, you need to adjust the indices accordingly.
+If you have section headers or footers, you may need to adjust the indices accordingly.
 For example:

 ```kotlin
 var list by remember { mutableStateOf(List(100) { "Item $it" }) }